sergi-s/Special-Topics-in-Artificial-Intelligence/assignment-5/README.md

   - The algorithm's core functionality lies in the `learningIteration` method, where Q-values are updated based on observed rewards and transitions.
   - The policy is updated dynamically to balance exploration and exploitation.
   - Parameters such as learning rate, discount factor, and epsilon play crucial roles in determining the algorithm's performance and convergence.

+- **Representation of Grids:** In the grid-based environment, each cell represents a state, and the lines within the cells represent the probability of taking each action (direction) from that state.

 ## Demo Video